seemoo-lab/mobisys2018_nexmon_software_defined_radio/README.md

 3. `NEX_SDR_STOP_TRANSMISSION` (428) stops a transmission started using
    `NEX_SDR_START_TRANSMISSION`.

+# Transmitting an Example Signal

+The directory `payload_generation` contains the MATLAB script `generate_frame.m` that generates a Wi-Fi beacon frame with SSID `MyCovertChannel`.
+The generated IQ samples are written to bash script that calls `nexutil` from the nexmon.org project to load the samples into the Wi-Fi chip's Template RAM by using ioctls.
+You can either generate your own signals or use the example `myframe.sh` file for transmitting the generated Wi-Fi frame.
+To this end, follow the Getting Started instructions below to install our patched Wi-Fi firmware on a Nexus 5 smartphone.
+Then, you need to copy `myframe.sh` to a directory that allows execution (such as `/su/xbin/`).
+To load the samples and start a single transmission, simply executute the bash script and observe the results by listening with a Wi-Fi sniffer on channel 1.
+A suitable Wireshark filter is `wlan.addr == 82:7b:be:f0:96:e0`.
+Of course, you are not limited to transmitting handcrafted Wi-Fi signals, you can transmit whatever you like in the 2.4 and 5 GHz bands.
+Nevertheless, you have to obey your local laws for transmitting signals, that might prohibit you to transmit any signal at all.

 # Extract from our License

 Any use of the Software which results in an academic publication or